-A Credible Champion shows courage and conviction in advocating for change for the betterment of Aboriginal people.
+A Credible Champion shows courage and conviction in advocating for change for the betterment of Indigenous peoples.
 This means stepping forward, from a place of respect and knowledge, to name needed change and to champion it.
 This may mean challenging current business practices and attitudes.
-A credible champion is admired and respected by Aboriginal people and BC Public Service employees, is deeply knowledgeable in the culture of those with whom s/he works, and demonstrates outstanding performance as identified by Aboriginal people and the public service.
+A credible champion is admired and respected by Indigenous peoples and BC Public Service employees, is deeply knowledgeable in the culture of those with whom s/he works, and demonstrates outstanding performance as identified by Indigenous people and the public service.
 A credible champion remains self-aware and maintains effective relationships.

 Why is This Important?